robertmc5/McCarter-Jams/README.md

 # Jammming
-## Playlist App With the Spotify API
+## Playlist App that reads from and writes to the Spotify API
 ### Allows users to search the Spotify library, create a custom playlist, then save it to their Spotify account
 #### User must sign into Spotify through the App to use it